Your Practice. Your Way.

 Disadvantages:

-• Less autonomy than solo RIA model
+• Less autonomy than a solo RIA model

 • Revenue sharing reduces take-home economics